SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-10-31-rating-real-life-linkedin-connection-requests.md

   real life LinkedIn Connection Requests and explain why people continue to struggle getting their prospects to accept them on LinkedIn.
 coverImage: img/li-request-3.png
+publishDate: 'October 31, 2018'
+authorProfile: >-
+  Ryan O'Hara has been an early employee at several startups helping them with marketing and prospecting tactics, including Dyn who was acquired by Oracle for $600+ million in 2016.
+He's had prospecting campaigns featured in Fortune, Mashable, and TheNextWeb.
+Ryan specializes in branding, business development, prospecting, and coaching people on how to make good digital first impressions.
+He also mentors two accelerators, The Iron Yard and The Alpha Loft, and hosts The Prospecting Podcast.
 ---
 A few weeks back, I posted a video about how to get your LinkedIn Connection requests accepted.
 I thought today it would be a good idea to go through some real life LinkedIn Connection Requests and explain why people continue to struggle getting their prospects to accept them on LinkedIn.